James Croker, PhD

 Vira Pravosud, PhD, received her doctorate in Epidemiology and Biostatistics from the University of Kentucky.
 Having obtained an undergraduate degree in Social Work & Sociology and a Master’s degree in Healthcare Management and Administration from the National University of Kyiv-Mohyla Academy in Kyiv, Dr. Pravosud came to the U.S. in 2014 as a Fulbright Scholar from Ukraine pursuing more expertise in public health research.
 Her dissertation focused on examining whether the use of social-networking and dating online platforms can facilitate engagement in HIV-related risk behaviors among young adult men who have sex with men.
 During her doctoral program, Dr. Pravosud also had the opportunity to conduct studies assessing respiratory health outcomes, including chronic obstructive pulmonary disease, lung cancer, and nontuberculous mycobacterial lung infection.

-As a postdoctoral fellow, Dr. Pravosud’s research agenda will include assessment of health impacts of novel tobacco products (e-cigarettes and heated tobacco products).
+As a postdoctoral fellow, Dr. Pravosud’s research agenda included assessment of health impacts of novel tobacco products (e-cigarettes and heated tobacco products).
 Additionally, she is interested in digital usage for prevention of novel tobacco products consumption, especially among youth and adolescents.
+She is currently appointed as an Assistant Research Specialist at the San Francisco VA Medical Center.